Benefits and potential side effects of fasting one day a week

 Yes, you can drink coffee during your 24 hour fast and this will not have a significant impact on your fasting glucose levels.
 Try not to drink more than 2-3 cups.
 It is better to drink unsweetened tea.

 Most diet sodas that have zero calories will not break a fast but if you can it is recommended to drink water or unsweetened tea.

-It is important that you drink plenty of water, more than usual eight glasses during the 24-hor fast.
+It is important that you drink plenty of water, more than the usual eight glasses during the 24-hor fast.
 You won’t be ingesting any water from food during this time, and your body needs water to function properly.
 Your thirst should be your guide when it comes to water intake.